Kalrissan Rottweilers, Reptiles and Amphibians

 Mina the Blue Tongue Skink got herself into obvious trouble when she came into the path of a large dog.
 That ballon-like structure that clearly shouldn't be there is her LEFT LUNG.
 She also had other very severe bites all over her tiny body and was sucking air in and out of many holes everytime she struggled to breathe.
 It did not look good for her, but the dog owner rushed her to Brisbane Bird and Exotic Vets where a very dedicated team of vets and nurses then sprung into action and took her straight to surgery.
 Any delay would have cost Mina her life.
 I am pleased to report that 4-weeks later this very tough little skink is smashing on the weight and doing very well.
 It is likely she will have her stitches out in a few more weeks and be prepared for release.
 She is a testament to how tough reptiles are and what can be achieved with a little knowledge, a heap of skills and some special care with an experienced rehabilitator.

 You need to have a REHABILITATION PERMIT if you want to care for native wildlife.
 I would advise looking up your local wildlife group and talking to them.
 You may do harm even if you don't intend to if you do not have the training or skills to care for an animal.
 Some species (like reptiles) require very specialized housing, feeding and handling and if you don't provide this, there is no point even considering to rehabilitate.
 I have had several cases where animals have been handed over to me after well-meaning people have tried to 'help' the animal but in fact have doomed it to a death by incorrect feeding and care.
 Sadly, inappropriate care and husbandry can be the difference between life and a slow death for a reptile.
-The great news for Mina is that 8 weeks later - her sutures have been removed and she will be with me a few more weeks but should be good to be released soon.
+The great news for Mina (above) is that 8 weeks later - her sutures were removed and she spent a few more months in care but did make release.
+She was put in a safe spot away from the dog and within her habitat zone.

-Parlay is a Coastal Carpet Python who some of you may recognize from the CWH facebook page - his story is spreading far & wide.
-He has come over from Stradbroke Island where some very caring people found him in one of the worst states I have seen a snake in for a long time.
+Parlay is a Coastal Carpet Python who some of you may recognize from the Currumbin Wildlife Hospital facebook page - his story spread far & wide.
+He had come over from Stradbroke Island where some very caring people found him in one of the worst states I have seen a snake in for a long time.
 He was covered in ticks - and when I say ticks, I mean hundreds!!!
 See pics below.

 Unfortunatley for Parlay, this is not the end of his story as one would logically ask - why did he get so many ticks in the first place?
-Normally, snakes do not get that many on them - a healthy snake is able to rid himself of most ticks.
+Normally, snakes do not get that many on them - a healthy snake is able to rid him/ herself of most ticks.
 Parlay had to have been on the ground for some time to have this many on him.
-CWH ran a series of blood tests and X-Rays where it was discovered that he has a skull fractured in 3 places!!
-His bloods are terrible as well - not surprising with so many ticks sucking the life out of him.
+CWH ran a series of blood tests and X-Rays where it was discovered that he had a skull fractured in 3 places!!
+His bloods were terrible as well - not surprising with so many ticks sucking the life out of him.

 Now the good news for Glin is that she is doing very well and even better: she is a delight - she is very calm for her species, however we take NO liberties.
 She is always treated with the respect that her species commands.
 She is receiving pain relief and antibiotics via injection (yes, this is possible with the correct knowledge and skill).
 She should be released in a week or so.